-8 Things To Do While Spending Winters In Sydney
+8 Things To Do During Winter In Sydney

 Winters give the idea of sweaters and mufflers, lazing around under that warm, fuzzy blankets.
 But winters in Australia are slightly different.
 The winter events and the enthusiastic spirits of the residents make the season more lively than usual.

-1. Sea Life Sydney Aquarium: Explore the marine world
+- Sea Life Sydney Aquarium – Explore the marine world

 Sea Life Sydney Aquarium is a must visit.
 There are over 13,000 different sea creatures.
 The aquarium offers the best collection of Australia’s diverse marine life.
 The Aquarium not only displays the marine life but also has a section specially for the penguins.
 It does not only serve the entertainment purpose but also contributes to the sea life conservation.

 The walks by the Bondi beach are considered to be one of best things to do in Sydney during winter.
 The trail that extends upto 3.7 miles from Bondi to Coogee gives the traveller a true sense of coastal beauty.
 It also includes a certain amount of climbing stairs.
 The journey is complemented by the heavenly harmony of waves.
 After reaching Coogee beach if you are still up for some more stroll, then you can continue walking towards Maroubra.
 So put on those comfortable shoes and take that stroll by the beach!

 Price: The entry to the beach is free

 Vivid Sydney is a fiesta of lights and music which takes place every year.
 It starts around late May and continues upto mid of June.
 The famous attractions like the Sydney Opera house and the Sydney Harbour are lighted up by various art installations starting from 6pm up till 11pm.
 Artists from every corner of Australia come together to acknowledge and celebrate the advancements in art, technology, science and more.